May 2025

 The benefits that you’ll gain from installing solar panels include:

-• Reducing electricity bills over the long term
+• Reducing electricity bills in the long term

 • Reducing your dependence on the grid